Eindhoven Airport

 Team

-EGM architects: Roemer Pierik, Arno van Schaik, Vincent Ketting, Zita Balajti, Pieter Korstanje, Ádám Petróczki, Arie Meijboom, Darko Andri?, Emiel Hofman, Ferri Szabó, Frank van Soest, Frank Wapenaar, Gijs Raggers, Hans de Man, Ines Anic, John Bothof, Leo Visser, Michal Siupik, Peter van Ek, Sjoerd Verboom, Stefan de Kruijf, Toon van Bokstel, Yannick Hoogstrate
+EGM architects: Roemer Pierik, Arno van Schaik, Vincent Ketting, Zita Balajti, Pieter Korstanje, Ádám Petróczki, Arie Meijboom, Darko Andric, Emiel Hofman, Ferri Szabó, Frank van Soest, Frank Wapenaar, Gijs Raggers, Hans de Man, Ines Anic, John Bothof, Leo Visser, Michal Siupik, Peter van Ek, Sjoerd Verboom, Stefan de Kruijf, Toon van Bokstel, Yannick Hoogstrate

 Partners: Iv, Peutz